Charles N. Haskell: Governor of Oklahoma

 Prior to statehood, Kansas officials imprisoned individuals convicted of crimes in Oklahoma Territory.
 Oklahoma Commissioner of Charities and Corrections Kate Barnard, Oklahoma's first female state official, visited the Kansas prisons and reported to Governor Haskell on the horrible conditions.
 In response, in 1908, Haskell pushed a bill through the state legislature that transferred 50 Oklahoma prisoners detained in the Kansas penitentiary at Lansing to McAlester, Oklahoma.
 When the Oklahoma state militia marched the prisoners down to McAlester, they found no prison.
 Under military supervision, the prisoners built Oklahoma State Penitentiary, the state's first correctional facility (still in use today).
 The militia housed the prisoners in a tent city and were authorized by Haskell to use lethal force against any prisoner that tried to escape.

 A grandfather clause was also enacted by the 2nd Oklahoma Legislature by the state's Democratic leaders, effectively excluding blacks from voting.
 Haskell would spend the remainder of his term enforcing prohibition, regulation of railroads and other trusts, and the moving of the state capital to Oklahoma City.
 Haskell's dream came true on June 11, 1910, when Oklahoma City became the state's official capital.

-Throughout his term as governor, Haskell remained free from corruption.
-Though he was the leader in the deliberations of the committee on county lines and county seats, when hundreds of towns had committees attending the sessions with heavy purses, he left these deliberations lean and poor, and by the time he retired from the governor's office he had become utterly impoverished.
-In debate he ignored the graces of oratory and instead marshaled facts, arrayed statistics and piled up figures, using his cutting wit and grim humor to carry his point.
+In 1909, Haskell was indicted in federal court as part of the Town Lot Fraud scandal, which involved the mass filing of fraudulent real estate documents to steal Muscogee Nation surplus land.
+The indictment was dismissed on September 29, 1910.
+Critics of Haskell, particularly in the Tulsa World used the term "Haskellism" to refer to allegations of political corruption during his tenure.

 At the end of his term as governor in 1911, Haskell stepped down from the governorship, happy to see his 1907 Democratic primary challenger Lee Cruce inaugurated as the second governor of Oklahoma.
 In 1912, Haskell unsuccessfully challenged incumbent U.S. Senator Robert Latham Owen in a hard-fought Democratic primary for his U.S. Senate seat.